nfdi4plants/arc-validate-package-registry/README.md

 # arc-validate-packages

+_This repo is in development and not intended to be used in production.
+Normally, a repo like this would be private, but due to the nature of us needing to test programmatic access to files in this repo, it must be public._

 A repository of validation packages for ARCs

 This repo is indexes validation packages that can be consumed by [`arc-validate`](https://github.com/nfdi4plants/arc-validate) to validate ARCs.